dobkeratops/rfcs/text/0000-gather_macro.md

 in the 'gather_into' example, would it be better to default into global or self scope, and simplify the calls by not needing to specify that.
 Perhaps gathers mimicking the module tree could easily be handled in the 'unit test' case, with furhter utility in listing the modules they arise from (in which case 'self' scope is clearly superior)

-## interaction with recursive/nested macros -
+## ordering, interaction with recursive/nested macros -
 would gather have to be invoked as a seperate pass, before all other macros: would it have to be tested again every time a macro is expanded (gather!(), then apply expansions which may contain more 'gathers', ...)

+should gathers sit around waiting for potential matches in later expansions, or be eliminated when they find nothing.

 ## gather unique elements as a 'set' ?